 To celebrate the release of her gorgeous new cookbook, Juice, we asked Rosemary Ferguson to take us on a tour of her personal cookbook collection.
-The first cookbook she ever bought, which cookbook has changed the way she cooks and the stack of books beside her bed.
-Find those out and more below...
+We discovered the first cookbook she ever bought, unearthed which cookbook has changed the way she cooks, and learned more about the stack of books beside her bed.
+Find those out and more below…

 What was the first cookbook you ever bought?

-I don’t know… Maybe Jamie Oliver naked chef.
-I did have children’s cook books when I was really little, the Hamlyn ones.
+I don’t know, maybe Jamie Oliver’s The Naked Chef?
+I did have children’s cookbooks when I was really little, the Hamlyn ones.
 But I definitely remember buying the first Jamie Oliver book and loving the fish recipes.

 Have you inherited any cookbooks from your family?
 Can you tell us about what they mean to you?

 My mum gave me the Rose Elliot Bean book which I love to this day.
 She also gave me the Rose Elliot mother and baby book and then later the Gillian McKeith book too.

 Which cookbook in your collection has really changed the way you cook and why?